Botanical Art & Landscape Artist: Patricia Weeks & Photographer: Allan Weeks

 Stanley Chasm in the West Macdonnell Ranges - Alice Springs (acrylic painting).
 To view photographs below click on image.

-Brief CV Patricia & Allan
+Brief BIO Patricia & Allan

 Pat's first recognition came as a teenager when her artistic impression of the First Royal Tour of Australia by Queen Elizabeth the 2nd and Prince Philip, was selected to be sent to Buckingham Palace from the youth of Australia.